 Another hypothesis for the decline of Cuckoos relates to phenological mismatch in the timing of host and Cuckoo breeding.
 There is evidence relating to climate-induced changes in phenology, although the extent to which this may be driving population declines is unclear.
+Newson et al. (2016) found that Cuckoo had not changed its arrival date between the 1960s and the 2000s (the date advance slightly by c.3 days but this change was not significant).
 Douglas et al. (2010b) used BBS data and found that in recent decades, earlier breeding Douglas et al. 2010b).
 In Europe, other recent studies have suggested that climate change might disrupt the association between the life cycles of the Cuckoo and its short-distance migrant hosts and they state that this mismatch may contribute to the decline in Cuckoo (Saino et al. 2009, Moller et al. 2011).
 Thus, evidence at European scale at least is equivocal.